This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-One of the questions I’ve been asked the most is can you use an electric smoker in the garage?
-You could want to use an electric smoker in the garage for a variety of different reasons.
-Maybe there’s cold or rainy weather and it’s not worth it to smoke completely outdoors, but you still want to make that delicious meal.
+One of the questions I’ve been asked the most is can you use an electric smoker in a garage?
+You may want to use an electric smoker in the garage for a variety of different reasons.
+Maybe there’s cold or rainy weather and it’s not worth it to smoke completely outdoors, but you still want to make that delicious BBQ.

-To be completely honest with you, the answer isn’t super straight forward.
-Obviously, any grill with a flame you should absolutely not use in a garage under any circumstances.
+To be completely honest with you, the answer isn’t super straightforward.
+Obviously, any smoker grills with a flame you should absolutely not use in a garage under any circumstances.
 With electric grills and electric smokers, it’s a little more of a gray area.

-With that being said, I always tell people that you CAN use an electric smoker in a garage (and I know many who do) BUT you need to be very careful and take some safety precautions that you might not otherwise take if you were doing a simple outdoor cook.
+With that being said, I always tell people that you CAN use one of these cookers in a garage (and I know some who do) BUT you need to be very careful and take some safety precautions that you might not otherwise take if you were doing a simple outdoor cook.

-To me personally, I advise against it and don’t think there is a circumstance that I would use an electric smoker in my garage but it can be done.
+Personally, I’d strongly advise against it and don’t think there is a circumstance in which I would use an electric smoker in my garage but it can be done.

 In the rest of this post, we’ll go over everything you need to know for using an electric smoker in the garage.

 I’d be doing you a disservice if I didn’t mention right of the bat that your electric smoker will emit carbon monoxide if you are using smoking chips.

 Now, electric smokers will most definitely emit less carbon monoxide than cooking with a regular smoker – in some cases only trace amounts – but it’s enough that it could be dangerous if you aren’t careful and have long periods of exposure in a tight area.